ktaylor63/southeast/docs/images.md

  - `npm run svg`: Optimize all SVGs by removing unnecessary data, produce a single SVG sprite sheet
  - `npm run pages`: Optimize all of the photos in this directory, resize based on the parent folder (400 => 400px wide)

-## Hero images
+## Hero Images

 Hero images are the large photos present at the top of most pages.
 Photos that you wish to use as a hero image **must be at least 1400px wide**.
 If you save the highest resolution photo that you have and drop it into `src/images/hero` it will be automatically resized and optimized for you.
+Since the image is always `50vh` cropping occurs naturally as the viewport is resized.
+Select an image that has a single focal point so important portions of the image aren't cut off when an image is cropped.
+You can define the focal point using the `position` attribute on the `hero` object in the content's frontmatter.

 ### How to include a hero image on a page